autogenai/easy-problems-that-llms-get-wrong/README.md

 ### Usage

-To run the benchmark tool, jump into the `main.ipynb` notebook and run all of the cells:
+To run the benchmark tool, jump into the `main.ipynb` notebook and run all of the cells.

+Make changes to the #Variables notebook cell, which includes:

+- LLM models to test
+- Model hyperparameters
+- Method of answer evaluation
+- Whether to include reflection
+- The various save paths
+- The exectution steps to conduct (perhaps you only want to get answers, for example)

-This will process the benchmark questions, query the LLMs, analyse the responses, and output the statistical summary and graph.
+Ultimately, this will process the benchmark questions, query the LLMs, analyse the responses, and output the statistical summary and graph.

 ### Most Accurate Results

+The multiple-choice questions are the most determinitistic and the more reliable to evaluate, as there is a clear set answer to measure against; however, open-ended questions can often expose illogical and inconsistent behavior more reliably, but are difficult to evalutate.

-In order to get the most accurate results, it is best for a person to mark the LLM responses so as not to rely on the scores auto-generated in the `auto_eval_outputs` folder (by default marked by GPT-4 Turbo).
+For open-ended questions (non multiple choice) it is best for a person to mark the LLM responses so as not to rely on the scores auto-generated in the `auto_eval_outputs` folder (by default marked by GPT-4o).
 You can edit the scores in the  `auto_eval_outputs` json files directly and then re-run the "generate_statistics" execution step in the  `main.ipynb` notebook to get the final results.
-This is how the authors did it for the paper, resulting in much lower scores than the unreliable auto eval.
+This is how the authors did it for the paper, resulting in much lower scores than the less reliable LLM based auto evaluation.

 ### Modifying the Benchmark Questions

-The Benchmark can be modified or extended by editing the `linguistic_benchmark.json` file in the root directory.
+The Benchmark can be modified or extended by editing the [linguistic_benchmark.json](https://github.com/autogenai/easy-problems-that-llms-get-wrong/blob/e5d6baa16e221205ef90f0833e9ca3c30b08f713/linguistic_benchmark.json) file and [linguistic_benchmark_multi_choice.json](https://github.com/autogenai/easy-problems-that-llms-get-wrong/blob/e5d6baa16e221205ef90f0833e9ca3c30b08f713/linguistic_benchmark_multi_choice.json) in the root directory.
 Ensure the format remains consistent with existing entries.

 ### Future Work and Limitations

 There are vast limitations to this approach, but further improvements might include:

-* [ ] Expanding the Linguistic Benchmark beyond thirty questions to increase statistical significance and test a more diverse range of inputs.
 * [X] Using multiple-choice questions to make evaluation more reliable.
 * [X] Running inference multiple times with the temperature for each model set above zero (standardised and equivalent across all architectures) and generating aggregate statistics.
+* [X] Building in "Hotz Reflection" to allow the model to reflect and potentially change its answer.
+* [ ] Expanding the Linguistic Benchmark beyond thirty questions to increase statistical significance and test a more diverse range of inputs.
 * [ ] Testing on a sample of smaller LLMs to see if performance is correlated to model size.
 * [ ] Fine-tuning models with a training dataset of perturbed variations of well-known logictype problems found in the training corpora (on the internet) to see if this decreases overfitting variance.